 Yakshagana - Udupi

 Traditionally, Yakshagana is a depiction of a mythological tale.
 The whole narration of the act is sung by dedicated singers complete with the music and instruments to highlight the play.
 Yakshagana was predominantly enacted by males in earlier days.
-However today, females also take active participation in such plays.
+However today, even ladies also take active participating in such plays.

 The striking feature of Yakshagana is the dressing of the artists-

 -.
 Artists are decked in a loud manner, be it the costumes, ornaments or headdress.
 The costumes vary according to the performance.
 But nevertheless they are more precious and remarkable.
 The face of the artists are coated and defined with the help of thick paint to make it stand out.
 Facial expressions are crucial part of the act, and the artists are adept at facial depictions.
 The costumes, ornaments and headgear are also very bright, colourful and heavy.